 But there is an upside to this: The playing field is not yet divided between just a few technology leaders.
 Car makers who proactively develop smart solutions can act as a transformative force, positioning themselves ahead of the competition.

 There is no lack of possible use cases for automotive payment systems.
 Examples include:

 Equip your connected car’s e-wallet to pay tolls automatically when it crosses the border.
 During traffic controls, officers can recall the car wallet’s toll status – no stickers needed.
 And if penalties are charged due to motoring offences, they can be settled on the spot.

 Your customers want increased horsepower in their electric cars?
 Allow drivers to unlock additional services for a fee (like increased e-car speed or heated seats in winter only).

 Offer subscription-based services for music and audiobooks, GPS, or parking space, settled by the in-car payment system in regular intervals.

 Have your customers pay for their repair bills easily on your automotive payment platform and offer discounts with partnered auto shops.
 You might even let the car itself pay the bill directly to the shop.

 Allow users to connect their mobile devices to the rental car computer to start it.
 The e-wallet inside the car calculates the payment amount based on the distance travelled and automatically collects the funds from the user’s wallet.
-And once autonomous cars frequent the streets, users could simply hail a car and pay via an app.
+And once autonomous cars frequent the streets, users could simply call and pay one via an app.

 That’s just a small selection of use cases.
-But the demand for those and similar services is high.
-As of 2020, at least 53% of European customers said they would switch brands to get access to such connectivity features and services.
+The demand for those and similar services is high.
+As of 2020, at least 47% of European customers said they would switch brands to get access to such connectivity features and services.